White-Tiger/T-Clock/README.md

 ### Installation and Using the App
 * Just download the relevant package, unzip if needed, find the EXE file and double-click to start.
 * First time, you will see a configuration box "T-Clock Options".
-Make the needed changes, close the box when doen.
+Make the needed changes, close the box when done.
 * Right-click on the clock on the system tray and enjoy...

 ### What's that `_vc2010` build?